 ESOP Opportunities — You may not be interested in finding a third-party buyer for your business.
 Have you considered an employee benefit based on the performance of company stock?
 This white paper discusses the Employee Stock Ownership Plan (ESOP) and how this tool allows business owners to provide partial or full liquidity for existing shareholders; leave the business gradually; provide employees with a stake in the future growth of the business; and keep the business in the community.

 Successful Transfer to the Family Business — When is the right time for me to transfer?
 How do I know my successor(s) is prepared for the responsibility?
 How will the transfer be fair when multiple children are involved?
 These are all fundamental questions during the exit planning required to successfully transfer ownership of the family business to the next generation.
-This white paper discusses the reasons and realities behind the steps needed to ensure a successful transfer of the family business.
+This white paper discusses the reasons and realities behind the step multiple children are involved?
+These are all fundamental questions during the exit planning required to successfully transfer ownership of the family business to the next generation.
+This is needed to ensure a successful transfer of the family business.